Kreena30/Chip-Design-of-5-Array-Charge-Coupled-Device-CCD-/README.md

-# 📷 Chip Design of Penta Linear Array Charge Couple Device (CCD)
+# Chip Design of Penta Linear Array Charge Couple Device (CCD)

 ## Overview

-This repository presents the **layout, schematic design, and simulation of a Charge-Coupled Device (CCD) chip**, focusing on the architecture and optimization of a linear five-array CCD using Cadence Virtuoso.
+This repository presents the **layout, schematic design, and simulation of a Charge-Coupled Device (CCD) chip**, focusing on the architecture and optimization of a linear five-array CCD using **Cadence Virtuoso**.

 ---

-## 🏗️ Device Architecture
+## Device Architecture

 - **CCD Structure:**
   - Five linear arrays, each with 6000 pixels and distinct sections: imaging area, bias, storage, transfer, two-phase Horizontal Shift Register (HSR), and output.